gaabi16/xoriors-experimental/llm-git-conflict-resolve/solution_templates/solution_2.md

 4.  **Logic Synthesis:** The agent compares the three versions.
 Instead of guessing based on conflict markers, it reconstructs the valid code path based on the logic defined in the instructions.
 5.  **Application:** The agent rewrites the file content locally.
 6.  **Verification:** The agent executes `python git_tools.py --verify <filename>` to catch syntax errors.

-## Integration

-To add this skill to your agent configuration:

-1. Place `git_tools.py` in the root or a dedicated `scripts/` directory.
-2. Add the content of `instructions.md` to the agent's context or system prompt.
-3. Ensure the agent has permission to execute shell commands (specifically `python` and `git`).